w3c-ccg/verifiable-conditions/README.md

 - [Antelope DID](https://github.com/Tonomy-Foundation/antelope-did)
 - [did-jwt-vc](https://github.com/Tonomy-Foundation/did-jwt-vc)

-# The ConditionalProof Type
+# The `ConditionalProof` Type

-A illistrative object of ConditionalProof type showing the potential properties of the object.
-Note that not all these properties would exist for this to be a valid object.
+A illustrative object of `ConditionalProof` type showing the potential properties of the object.
+Note that a valid object does not require existence of all of these properties.

 ```json
 {